-Leveraging the 'confidence dimensions' discussed earlier, this clause delves into two illustrations of the potential application of global guiding principles to enable moral and ethical considerations in user standards:
+Leveraging the 'Confidence Dimensions' discussed earlier, this section delves into two illustrations of the potential application of global guiding principles to enable moral and ethical considerations in user standards:

-- 1) The Universal Declaration of Human Rights (UDHR) as an example of how guiding principles for human rights can enable privacy and safety in metaverse environments; - 2) The Sustainable Development Goals (SDGs) as an example of how this shared blueprint for peace and prosperity can guide ethical considerations in developing standards.
+- 1. Universal Declaration of Human Rights (UDHR) as an example of how guiding principles for human rights can enable privacy and safety in metaverse environments. - 2.
+The Sustainable Development Goals (SDGs) as an example of how this shared blueprint for peace and prosperity can guide ethical considerations in developing standards.